 3. Link the agenda with your mission

-Team meetings are not meant just for discussing reports, deadlines, and motions.
+Effective team meetings are not meant just for discussing reports, deadlines, and motions.
 Many times meetings are often disconnected from the mission and vision of the company.
 As your company’s mission statement holds the key business objectives it needs to be fed directly into your meeting agenda.
 Every meeting should have a mission related the discussion to keep team members aware of what they are doing and what they have to do for the growth of the company.

 4. Encourage Participation